HydrologicEngineeringCenter/cwms-database/README.md

     git clone https://github.com/HydrologicEngineeringCenter/cwms-database.git

-Use a token, created through the bitbucket account management interface, instead of your password.
+Use a token, created through the github account management interface, instead of your password.
 Certain operations will fail if your username/password combination is used.

 Once you've decided on what you'll be working on create a branch (or checkout an existing branch if helping someone.)